Vilafranca: Geography

 The royal town of Villafranca del Cid is situated on the western boundary of the province of Castellón, 95 km from the capital.
 The village lies on a high plateau at 1125 m above sea level.
-Despite this, the rest of the term is very rugged, most notably the main point "'Tossal dels Montllats'" (1643 m), "'Tossal del Mas de Coder'" (1467 m), "'Tossal del Mas d'Altava'" (1426 m), "'Tossal del Mas de Tosca de Dalt'" (1379 m), "'Tossal d'Arriello'" (1314 m) and the side of" 'Canto del Picaio' "(1305 m).
-By contrast the lower part is in the Río Monleón 710 m above sea level.
-The highest points are basically formed by limestone erosion that has beveled sometimes deeply.
-The dissolution of limestone has managed whimsical molded in " Les Coves del Forcall ."
+Despite this, the rest of the area is very rugged, most notably the main high points of Tossal dels Montllats (1643 m), Tossal del Mas de Coder (1467 m), Tossal del Mas d'Altava (1426 m), Tossal del Mas de Tosca de Dalt (1379 m), Tossal d'Arriello (1314 m) and the side of Canto del Picaio (1305 m).
+By contrast the lower part is in the Río Monleón, 710 m above sea level.
+The highest points are basically formed by limestone erosion that has beveled, sometimes deeply.
+The dissolution of limestone has created some whimsical-looking formations in Les Coves del Forcall.

-You reach this location from Castellón taking the CV-10 and the CV-15.
+The town can be reached from Castellón via the CV-10 and the CV-15.

 Neighboring localities

-The town of Villafranca del Cid limited with the following locations:

-Portell de Morella, Castellfort, Ares del Maestrat, Benassal and Vistabella del Maestrat all inside the province of Castellón, Mosqueruela and La Iglesuela del Cid inside the province of Teruel.
+The town of Villafranca del Cid is bordered by the following locations: Portell de Morella, Castellfort, Ares del Maestrat, Benassal and Vistabella del Maestrat all within the province of Castellón, and Mosqueruela and La Iglesuela del Cid in the province of Teruel.